stable-packages/store/packages/stable-store/README.md

-# stable-store
+# Stable Store

 [![NPM version][npm-image]][npm-url]
 [![NPM downloads][downloads-image]][npm-url]

-[stable-store] allows you to create in-memory stores and access them anywhere within the physical boundary of your application.
+[`stable-store`] allows you to create in-memory stores and access them anywhere within the physical boundary of your application.

 ## The problem

-Let's say you want to share something between two piece of code.
+Let's say you want to share something between two pieces of code.
 It can be data or functions, doesn't really matter.

 There are several ways to do it: